 The Social Media Beast Always Needs to Eat!

-I know it, you know it, and your competition knows it; stop posting fresh content to your blog, your Facebook, your Instagram or YouTube and see not only your reach suffer, but your business suffers too.
+I know it, you know it, and your competition knows it; stop posting fresh content to your blog, your Facebook, your Instagram, or YouTube and see not only your reach suffer, but your business suffer too.

 Visual Content Quality Tip #1 – Plan Your Shots

 If I could only share one tip with you in improving the quality of your visual content, this would be it.
 Forget gear recommendations, a software program, or any other supportive tool you could fork money out for… planning your shots is critical to your success in telling a story.
 Without story, you have nothing.

 Here are some simple questions that you can answer that will help set up your photographers and videographers with a clear purpose:

 - How are photos and videos going to be used?
 Maybe it’s a wide shot for a Facebook header or maybe it’s a profile shot for a print piece.

 - Who are you trying to attract?
 What is the target audience?
 The answer to this can drastically improve the outcome of the shot(s).

 - What story needs to be portrayed?
 Maybe you’re following the journey of a person or telling the history of a place, or even a combination of the two.